Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 * expected time for inference
    * ~40 minutes for set 1
    * 2 hrs for full test set
-   * +the time it takes to create nodes
+   * + the time it takes to create nodes